Rm-lee/pykey/README.md

 by  periods until the the first 7 characters are filled if you want to write a block of text.
 If

-you want a command to be executed CAPITALIZE key to be remapped followed by periods until the first 6 characters are filled 7th character will be a capital C, then immediatly then                   immediately followed by the python command to be executed.
+you want a command to be executed CAPITALIZE key to be remapped followed by periods until the first 6 characters are filled 7th character will be a capital C (indicating a command) then immediately followed by the python command to be executed.

-The end of text or command is terminated by two carrots ^^ format of .pykey.conf should look as follows
+The end of text or command is terminated by two carets ^^ format of .pykey.conf should look as follows